Columns description

 The interpretation of numeric values depends on the selected loss function:

-- Logloss — The value is considered a positive class if it is strictly grater than the value of the border parameter of the loss function.
+• Logloss — The value is considered a positive class if it is strictly greater than the value of the target_border training parameter.
 Otherwise, it is considered a negative class.

 Num